 International Workers’ Day (Labour Day) is celebrated globally and in particular Rome hosts Primo Maggio - Italy’s largest free music concert, held at the Piazza del Giovanni.
 The Italian public holiday honours labourers and the working classes, often supported by socialists and stems back to the 19th century.
 The concert put on in the square has been running since 1990 and features an array of artists, many of whom are local to Italy and has included organ virtuoso Ambrogio Sparagna and the experimental Bandabardo.
-The event also attracts groups that are known on an international level, with English bands Skunk Anansie and Asian Dub Foundation having performed in 2016.
+The event also attracts groups that are known on an international level.

 The nearest airports to Rome are Ciampino Airport and the Leonardo da Vinci Airport, both of which are less than 45 minutes from the city.
 The main train station, Termini, will leave you within walking distance while buses can take you closer to the venue itself.
 The festival is a one-day event, which starts at 3pm and runs through to midnight and is completely free.
 It is all standing, however special viewing platforms are available for any disabled attendees and caters for those with special requirements.